Matt Sydal: Return to ROH (2014–2017)

 Sydal made his return to Ring of Honor on September 27, 2014, losing to A.J.
 Styles at the Ring of Honor Wrestling television tapings.
 In November, he was part of the 2014 Survival of the Fittest tournament, won by Adam Cole.
 He unsuccessfully challenged Jay Lethal for the ROH World Television Championship at Final Battle 2014.
 At Supercard of Honor IX Sydal defeated Moose, Tommaso Ciampa, Caprice Coleman, Cedric Alexander, and Andrew Everett in a Six-man mayhem match.
-On August 21, 2015, Sydal defeated New Japan Pro-Wrestling's IWGP Junior Heavyweight Champion Kushida in a non-title match, after which Kushida accepted his challenge for a title match.
+On August 21, 2015, Sydal defeated New Japan Pro-Wrestling's IWGP Junior Heavyweight Champion Yujiro Kushida in a non-title match, after which Kushida accepted his challenge for a title match.
 At Survival of the Fittest Sydal was defeated by A. C. H. in 5 match in the Best of 5 Series.
 The next night Sydal was defeated by A.J.
 Styles.
 At Final Battle Sydal teamed with Alex Shelley and A. C. H. and defeated The Addiction and Chris Sabin in a Six-man tag team match.
 On February 6, Sydal scored an impressive victory over former ROH World Champion Adam Cole.
 At ROH 14th Anniversary Show Sydal teamed with Kushida and A. C. H. as they were defeated by The Elite (Kenny Omega and The Young Bucks) for the NEVER Openweight 6-Man Tag Team Championship.
-At Global Wars (2016) Sydal teamed with Kushida and The Motor City Machine Guns as they was defeated by Bullet Club (The Young Bucks, Tama Tonga and Tanga Loa) in an eight-man tag team match.
+At Global Wars (2016) Sydal teamed with Kushida and The Motor City Machine Guns and they were defeated by Bullet Club (The Young Bucks, Tama Tonga and Tanga Loa) in an eight-man tag team match.
 At War Of The Worlds, Sydal was defeated by Hiroshi Tanahashi.

 On April 15, 2017, Sydal made his return saving Frankie Kazarian from Marty Scurll and Hangman Page.
 On May 12, during the third night of the War of the Worlds tour, Sydal was unsuccessful at winning the ROH World Television Championship against Marty Scurll.
 The match marked Sydal's final appearance for ROH.